Jaime Lerner: Bus Rapid Transit

 Perhaps the crown jewel of Curitiba's achievements is its Rede Integrada de Transporte Bus Rapid Transit system (called "Speedybus").
-Originally, the city was given federal money to build a subway (Curitiba is not a small town), but Lerner discovered that "heavy rail" like a subway costs ten times the amount of "light rail" (trolleys), which, in turn, costs ten times a bus system, even with dedicated bus ways.
+Originally, the city was given federal money to build a subway (Curitiba is not a small town), but Lerner discovered that "heavy rail" like a subway costs ten times the amount of "light rail" (trolleys), which, in turn, costs ten times the amount of a bus system, even with dedicated bus ways.
 The "light rail" savings usually touted to sway municipal decision makers occur because even trolleys can have relatively fewer drivers than a 40-60 passenger bus.
 He got Volvo to make 270 person Swedish articulated buses (300 Brazilians, said Lerner), so that the problem of a lower passenger-number-to-driver ratio was no longer an issue.
 The city built attractive transit stops with the look and feel of train stations, and all with handicapped access equipment, inducing private firms to purchase and operate the buses.
 A hierarchy of buses of six sizes feed one another.
 The city controls the routes and fares, while the private companies hire drivers and maintain equipment.

 Natural land-use patterns within the city of Curitiba support public transit systems.
 Buildings along the dedicated busways are up to six stories tall, gradually giving way, within a few blocks, to single story homes.
 This mix of densities ensures sufficient user population within walking distance of bus stops.